With a population of just under 50,000 people, Grand Island, Nebraska is a growing, innovative city on the plains of Nebraska.

 If shopping is your passion, there are shopping malls located around the city

-Of course you will be getting hungry and there is much to chose from including several ethnic
+Of course you will be getting hungry and there is so much to chose from including several Mexican

-food trucks, great steak houses, American cuisine and even an Irish whiskey bar which serves meals.
+food trucks, great steak houses, Japanese cuisine, an Indian restaurant and an Irish whiskey bar which serves meals.

 Grand Island is home to two of the growing number of craft breweries outlets around the State.

 There are several experiences that can only be had in Grand Island, Nebraska.
 Of course, the Nebraska State Fair is located here at the

 well-known Fonner Park complex.
 The Fonner Park Complex is used year around for agriculture events including horse racing, horse shows, an AKC dog show

 is held here as well as music concerts of every genre.
 The Stuhr Museum is here, the home for Railroad town, with authentic businesses, homes and churches

 scattered over the museum grounds.
 Hands-on events are held all year long.
 This year, September 28 to October 1, 2017, the AKSARBEN stock show moved

 from its long time home of Omaha, to Grand Island, Nebraska.

 The dog park is located at L.E.
 Ray Lake, on the south side of Grand Island.
 Lots of room for your